-- (b) Recall to a regular part-time or full-time position shall be in order of seniority.
-An employee will respond to a registered notice of recall within seven calendar days of receipt of same and shall be available for work within an additional fourteen (14) days unless otherwise agreed. - (c) The Employer and Union will meet and discuss the layoffs at the earliest opportunity.
+- (b) Employees in receipt of layoff notice shall have the option to displace another employee in the bargaining unit with lesser seniority, provided they have the necessary qualifications and can perform the job without training other than orientation. - (b) (c) Recall to a regular part-time or full-time position shall be in order of seniority.
+An employee will respond to a registered notice of recall within seven calendar days of receipt of same and shall be available for work within an additional fourteen (14) days unless otherwise agreed. - (d) Full-time and regular part-time employees on recall may notify the Employer of their interest in accepting occasional vacancies and/or temporary vacancies which may arise and for which they are qualified.
+Employees on recall shall be given preference for occasional call-in shifts and temporary vacancies prior to offering shifts to casual part-time employees.
+An employee who has been recalled to such temporary vacancy shall not be required to accept such recall and may instead remain on recall. - (e) (e) The Employer and Union will meet and discuss the layoffs at the earliest opportunity.
 This discussion will include the service which the Home will undertake after the layoff.